Follow

 • Attempt graded date

-In the mastery progression, mastery score will be calculated based on the score for the latest graded assessment and the previous two graded assessments.
+For 'Decaying Average' automation mastery logic, the mastery progression will be calculated based on the score for the latest graded assessment and the previous two graded assessments.
 The assessments will be ordered based on their deadline date/test date.
 The calculation logic for the eligible assessments is more clearly explained with the help of following scenarios:

 1. If a classroom has one assessment, that is aligned with an objective, then the automated mastery scale will give 100% weightage to the scale by the learner in that assignment.